Vateron-Media/Xtream_main/README.md

 # Note

-* You cannot use Cyrillic and special characters in the name of the source media file to be used in the panel
+* When uploading or managing media files through the Xtream admin panel, you cannot use Cyrillic characters or special characters in the filenames.
+This applies to all video, audio, and image files that you plan to manage through the admin interface.

 # Stream URL
 #### **XC_VM** `http://<host>:25500`